TimeMachine1994/081925-SvelteTweb/MANUAL_TESTING_GUIDE.md

 - ✅ No partial data creation on validation failures

 ### Should Pass
-- ✅ Memorial slugs are always unique
+- ✅ Event slugs are always unique
 - ✅ User profiles have consistent structure
 - ✅ API responses follow standard format
 - ✅ Mobile experience is smooth